testpic

 Anello di Fiere

-Keeping along the main road, there are some examples of typical rural houses and several wooden crucifixes, a sign of widespread popular devotion.
-The location is called “Venezia Secca”.
-A little below, it is noticeable some strips of traditional agriculture landscape, where the vine is interspersed with white willows, and the meadows are dotted with fruit trees.
-On a recently arranged pitch, there is a small fountain fed by a stream and a large washhouse; this place must have been the center of social life for the women of the past, who went there to do the lissia (the laundry).
+For the return, you head directly towards the church of Facen, pleasantly distracted by the panorama of the Prealps, the Valbelluna, the mountains of the Alpago, and the Dolomites.
+Staying along the main road, you notice some examples of typical rural dwellings and several wooden crucifixes, a sign of widespread popular devotion.
+The locality is called Venezia Secca.
+Just below, we notice some remnants of traditional agricultural landscape, where vines are interspersed with white willows and the meadows are dotted with fruit trees.
+Near a recently arranged area, there is a fountain fed by a stream and a large washhouse; this place must have been the center of social life for women of the past, who went there to do the lissia.

-Continue in the direction of the village, meeting another stone fountain and returning back to the starting point.
+You continue towards the village, encountering another stone fountain and returning to the point from which you started.

-FURTHER INFORMATION ON...
+DEEPENING ON...
 The landscape we see

 Request informations